 The system works like this: You are sailing in a moderate wind and plan to arrive in 8 hours at a quiet anchorage.
 Following previous days of hotel loads at anchor, the 240kWh battery bank now shows 40% discharged, i.e. you need to charge 96 kWh to have the battery bank fully charged.
 This means that you, on average, should charge 12kW for 8 hours.
 To achieve that, you adjust the pitch of the propeller blades until you reach the right charging level.
 In the real world there will be around 10% charging losses on the AGM batteries (the batteries store 10% less energy than you put into them) and, as you approach the fully charged stage, it takes longer to charge the last 10%.
 Never-the-less, when you arrive at your next anchorage, you will enjoy up to four days of silent, pollution-free, functional luxury and full creature comforts.
 You do not have to listen to a diesel generator, grinding away 24/7 – or suffer the exhaust fumes or vibrations – unless a more conventional, fuel-guzzling super yacht should happen to be anchored next to you!
 However, this would be highly unlikely in most of the unique places, you could soon discover as the fractional owner and member of the Green Explorer’s Society.

-Electric power is also supplied by two silent wind turbines and 40sqm of the latest solar panels.
+Electric power is also supplied by two silent wind turbines and 40sqm of the latest flexible and water-cooled solar panels.
 Together, these two technologies provide renewable power up to a rated maximum of 10kW.
-This is an important source of renewable energy, specially when the vessel is at anchor.
-When running under sail, the Green Power Regeneration from the propeller will normally provide 10-20 times as much renewable energy as the wind turbines and solar panels combined.
+In reality, we are probably looking at an average of only 2-3kW.
+Never-the-less, this is an important source of renewable energy, specially when the vessel is at anchor.
+When running under sail, the Green Power Regeneration from the propeller will normally provide 10-15 times as much renewable energy as the wind turbines and solar panels combined.
 The GE vessels are equipped with two wind turbines giving a combined maximum output of 4.5kW.
 They are both state-of-the-art, chosen for their silent operation and tolerance of turbulent wind conditions.
 They can both survive wind speeds in excess of 200km/h.

 The Battery Bank – The Heart of the Zero-Emission System